Abbey of Our Lady of Gethsemani: Gethsemani Encounter I

 For the week of July 22–27, 1996, The Abbey of Gethsemani played host to its first groundbreaking dialogue between monastics of various Catholic and Buddhist orders.
 Among the issues discussed were topics on prayer, meditation, work ethics, and monastic roles.
 According to the 14th Dalai Lama—who was present at the encounter—these discussions were important in paving the way for future dialogues between the two religions.
 The idea to establish such a connection between them first came about at the Parliament of the World's Religions in 1993, when Julian von Duerbeck and Wayne Teasdale asked the Monastic Interreligious Dialogue (MID) to host an interfaith dialogue between Buddhists and Catholics; MID accepted, and that morning they held a meeting at the Parliament.

 Gethsemani Encounter II

 The second Gethsemani Encounter was held at the abbey during the week of April 13 to April 18, 2002.

+Gethsemani Encounter III and IV

+Gethsemani Encounter III and IV were held in 2008 and 2015 respectively and again sponsored by the DIMMID.